ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/3-test-on-android.md

 ## Deploy to your Android device

-1. Connect your Android device to your computer using a USB cable
+1. Connect your Android device to your computer using a USB cable.
+Unity may take a few moments to recognize it.

+1. Android may ask for confirmation before enabling the connection.

-1. In the _Build Settings_ window, select _Build and Run_.
+1. In the _Build Settings_ window

+1. Ensure your device appears in the _Run Device_ menu and select it

+1. Select _Build and Run_.
 Choose a location to save your build.

 1. The project will now build for Android and deploy to your device.